erriiiccccccc/Elasticsearch-setup/README.md

     ```

-## Setting up Anonymous User to Embed Kibana Dashboard to Your
+## Setting up Anonymous User to Embed Kibana Dashboard to Your Kibana

 ### This is used to set permissions so that anonymous users/clients can only access content that are intended
 1. Create encryption keys for your Kibana: